mianasbat/Linux/commonly_used_linux_commands.md

    ssh -Y username@remote_computer.ucl.ac.uk
    # This command should not be empty
    echo $DISPLAY
-   # run xclock on remote computer and see it on your own monitor
+   # Run xclock on remote computer and see it on your own monitor
    xclock
    # To run a command on remote computer without loggin in
    ssh -Y username@remote_computer.ucl.ac.uk "ls -ali"